pypr/pysph/docs/source/installation.rst

  - OpenMP_: PySPH can use OpenMP if it is available.
 Installation instructions are available below.

+ - PyOpenCL_: PySPH can use OpenCL if it is available.
+This requires installing PyOpenCL_.

  - Mayavi_: PySPH provides a convenient viewer to visualize the output of simulations.
 This viewer can be launched using the command ``pysph view`` and requires Mayavi_ to be installed.
 Since this is